 Step 4: Background Check Your Nanny

 Every family should run an extensive background check before they make a hiring decision.
-NannyCare.com runs a preliminary background check but you’ll need to run a more extensive check on your own.
-You can opt to “add” to the nanny’s preliminary background check by ordering additional a la carte searches like County criminal searches, Federal searches and a DMV check.
+Nannies can purchase a preliminary background check through our site.
+We can also run a more extensive check at their request through our a la carte background check services (additional fees apply).
+We can add County criminal searches, Federal searches and a DMV check.

 If the nanny’s extensive background check comes back clear, then you’ll want to make a job offer.
 We recommend using a nanny work agreement so that there is no miscommunication and you’ll know that both of you are on the same page.
 Click here for NannyCare.com’s nanny contract.